-- 13 March 2020 when suffering from COVID-19 symptoms, or because they are self-isolating as someone in their household has symptoms of COVID-19 - 16 April 2020 when 'shielding' under public health guidance measures
+The conditions for SSP have been changed from 13 March 2020, for employees who are absent from work due to suffering from COVID-19 symptoms, or because they are self-isolating as someone in their household has symptoms of COVID-19.
+The extended sick pay period does apply to people who cannot work because they fall within the 'social distancing' or 'shielding' measures, butonly for periods of absence starting from 16 April 2020.